ch920026/chenhsi-site/src/content/work/Tender.md

 I designed three light patterns corresponding to different wind intensities: breeze, moderate, and strong.
 The breeze pattern features thin lines, mimicking the subtle sensation of a gentle breeze passing through.
 As the wind strengthens to a moderate level, the patterns transition into gradients that cover the entire area, creating a sense of being enveloped by a vast expanse of wind.
 Finally, for strong winds, numerous rapidly moving particles are employed to simulate the chaotic sensation of a powerful wind disrupting everything in its path.

 Despite the wind patterns, a light show occurs every 15 minutes.
 Comparing to the organic and random style of wind patterns, I designed the show with a relatively electric and digital style.
-Utilizing simple geometric patterns, the lights flash rapidly and consistently.
+I Utilized simple geometric patterns and make the lights flash rapidly and consistently.

 <div class="ingallery">
   <div class="arrayItem"  >